BACK TO DIRECTIVES

 Common Errors

-• Relying on memory or feelings
+• Relying on memory.

 Enforcement Rule